Close Menu

 How to Practice:

-• If you notice any tension, try to relax that part of your body with each breath.
+• If you’re feeling tense, try to relax that part of your body with each inhalation.

 To learn more about body scan meditation, visit Mindful.org.